-Since 1999, CAPE has conducted almost two dozen studies with major implications for the field, related to social emotional learning, academic success, and teacher growth.
+Since 1999, CAPE has conducted more than two dozen studies with major implications for the field of arts integration, related to social emotional learning, academic success, and teacher growth.
 Click in the PDF Download column below to download and explore each of our publications.

 |Author(s)/Researcher(s)||Title||Publication Year||Description||Area of Focus||Key Results||PDF Download or Link List|